TMA-2/AutoItX/Help/Close-AU3Win.md

 ### System.String

-The Close-AU3Win cmdlet closes a window identified by its title and optional text content, or by its window handle.
-You can optionally force the window to close if it doesn't respond to normal close requests.
-This corresponds to the AutoIt WinClose() function.
+The title or text used to identify the target window or control.

 ### System.IntPtr

-The Close-AU3Win cmdlet closes a window identified by its title and optional text content, or by its window handle.
-You can optionally force the window to close if it doesn't respond to normal close requests.
-This corresponds to the AutoIt WinClose() function.
+A handle to the target window or control.

 ## OUTPUTS

 ### System.Int32

-Success:    1.
-Failure:	0 if the window is not found.
+1 on success, 0 if the window is not found.

 ## NOTES